 Course Description: This course develops the communicative skills of reading, writing, speaking, and listening.
 Basic grammar concepts and vocabulary are introduced.
 The target language is used during class time.
+The culture focus during French I is Paris.

-Topics include school schedules and subjects, pastimes and activities, likes and dislikes, places, weather, time, family and Paris.
+Topics include school schedules and subjects, pastimes, and activities, likes and dislikes, places, weather, time, family, and Paris.
 Grammar concepts include adjectives and agreement, present tense of -er verbs, and irregular verbs avoir, etre, faire, aller, venir as well as stem changing verbs acheter and preferer and the -re group of verbs.
 Students also learn possessive adjectives and the near future.